bsiever/microbit-pxt-blehid/README.md

 * Create a mouse using the accelerometer
 * Create a gamepad using the accelerometer
 * Use the keyboard support to control a slideshow (Google Slides, PowerPoint, Keynote, etc.)
 * Use the micro:bit to take pictures and start/stop recordings on your phone/tablet.
-Hint: most mobile devices' camera app will take a picture when a volume button is pressed.
+Hint: most mobile devices' camera app will take a picture when a volume button is pressed
-* Make a remote control to play/pause music and/or control volume.
+* Make a remote control to play/pause music and/or control volume
+* Automate repetitive tasks

 ## iOS Screen Keyboard

-Use the Media Eject
+Use the Media Eject to allow the keyboard to be used while also using the Keyboar service.

 # Limitations